evervault/evervault-android/README.md

 - Only use the `OkHttpClient` configured with the `AttestationData` for requests to your Cage.
 For all other requests, use a separate client.
 If you have multiple Cages, you will need to configure a separate `OkHttpClient` for each Cage.

+- When calling an endpoint of your Cage, use make sure you do not have any underscore `_` in the request url.
+Replace any underscore, such as the one in your App ID, with hyphens `-`.

 These considerations are essential to remember for a seamless integration and operation of the Evervault Cages SDK in your Android applications.

 ## Sample App